gvatsal60/Linux-Aliases/README.md

 Contributions to this repository are welcome and encouraged.
 If you have additional aliases or improvements to existing ones, feel free to submit a pull request.
 Please ensure that any contributions align with the project's goals and adhere to the established coding conventions.

 ## License
-This project is licensed under the [Apache License 2.0](https://github.com/gvatsal60/Linux-Aliases/blob/main/LICENSE).
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0) file for details.
 Feel free to use, modify, and distribute this software according to the terms of this license.